XtremeXSPC/AlgoDataStruct/Cpp/Linear/Doubly-Linked-Lists/Axiomatic-Specification.md

 ## 1. Description

-This specification presents a formal description of the doubly linked list data structure, defining both syntactic aspects (structure and interface) and semantic aspects (behavior of operations) through an axiomatic approach.
+This specification presents a formal description of the "Doubly Linked List" data structure, defining both syntactic aspects (structure and interface) and semantic aspects (behavior of operations) through an axiomatic approach.

 ## 2. Syntactic Definition